-In the other direction there is the Eiffel Tower and the January Seine muddiness as it flows past 10 of the 20 arrondisements or districts of the city.
+In the other direction there is the Eiffel Tower and when I was there, the January Seine muddiness that flows past 10 of the 20 'arrondisements,' or districts, of the city.

 The Seine is a busy commercial waterway and brings with it the mud of flooding upstream.
-It is not a good thing to think about when half of the water sued in Paris comes from the river - cleaned of course!
+It is not a good thing to think about when half of the water used in Paris comes from the river - cleaned first of course!

-From every direction it is a visual feast reflecting Haussmann’s layout of the city.
+From every direction from the top of the tower there is a visual feast reflecting Haussmann’s layout of the city.

 Georges-Eugène, 1st Baron Haussmann was actually educated as a lawyer, but being a good musician, he concurrently studied music at the Paris Conservatorium of Music.
 These studies seem a strange background for his future role in civic planning when he became Prefect of the Seine Département.

 In this capacity, he was undaunted in securing the funding for his massive rebuilding of the boulevards, the twelve grand avenues radiating from the Arc de Triomphe, La Défense, and the Grande Arche, and the street facades of Paris (plus the sewers beneath): all started under the reign of Napoleon III.